 Respiratory syncytial virus

 The respiratory syncytial virus (RSV) causes respiratory illness, particularly in infants, young children, and older adults, affecting the lungs and airways.
-It can lead to a serious lung infection called bronchiolitis, which makes it hard to breathe.
+It can lead to a serious lung infection called bronchiolitis, which can cause difficulty breathing.

 RSV immunization with the human monoclonal antibody is now free for infants and high-risk children who are younger than 24 months.
 The RSV vaccine is now free for pregnant people, and high-risk adults who are 60 years or older.
-Talk to your health care provider about protecting your family against RSV to help reduce the chances severe illness and hospital visits.
+Talk to your health care provider about protecting your family against RSV to help reduce your risk of severe illness.

 Infants and high-risk young children